-- 1) Watch the first lecture and take notes...ALWAYS do this first - 2) Skim through the assigned textbook reading so you know what it covers...DON'T get bogged down here - 3) Preview the lab handout so you walk into lab ready to go - 4) Go to lab and take advantage of the time by being active and using the available resources
+- 1) Take notes during lecture. - 2) Skim through the assigned textbook reading so you know what it covers...DON'T get bogged down here - 3) Preview the lab handout so you walk into lab ready to go - 4) Go to lab and take advantage of the time by being active and using the available resources - 5) Review all your notes while filling out the review sheet...review is essential to information consolidation - 6) Take the Monday lab Connect quiz before your lab on Wednesday.

-- 5) Review all your notes while filling out the review sheet...review is essential to information consolidation - 6) Take the Connect quiz before your lab on Wednesday. - 7) Repeat 1-6 for the second topic of the week, and take the second quiz by Thursday night at midnight. - 8) Use Friday and Saturday to review and prepare for the next week.
+- 7) Repeat 1-6 for the second topic of the week and take the second quiz by Saturday night at midnight. - 8) Use Sunday to review and prepare for the next week.